 We encourage you to decide right now whether account mapping is something you want to invest in.
 If that answer is yes, commit.
 If it's no, find a different sales tactic to spend your company's time and resources on.

 A strategic account is a customer or client who contributes more revenue and/or referrals to your company than most others.
 These are your raving fans.

 It's important to identify these accounts in your account map because they're the most important ones to your organization.
 When you understand who they are, you can work to keep them happy by offering them new products and services you know they'll enjoy, occasional discounts, and anything else you deem appropriate.

 Lastly, we suggest that you use the right tools when mapping accounts.
 While a simple spreadsheet can work, a powerful CRM tool will be much more effective.
-You may also consider investing in a data visualization software solution.
+You may also consider investing in a data visualization for sales software solution.
 Like anything else, the right tools will enable your sales team to work more productively and achieve greater success.

 Account mapping is a useful sales strategy that will help your company visualize sales goals, understand territory potential, plan its sales approach effectively, improve forecasting and revenue, and generate new leads.

 Fortunately, it's not rocket science — as long as you follow the three steps we outlined in this article: